 3. Stabilizes Blood Sugar and May Help Prevent Diabetes

 Fiber, particularly soluble fiber, not only lowers blood cholesterol levels, but it also helps slow the absorption of sugar into the bloodstream.
 This is hugely important both for people with diabetes and for anyone else with blood sugar challenges or metabolic syndrome.

 Chickpea flour has a form of complex carbohydrate called starch that the body is able to slowly digest and use for energy over time in a much more beneficial way than consuming refined carbohydrates.

 There’s a lot of evidence pointing to the fact that high-fiber diets are a much more effective type 2 diabetes natural remedy than diets low in fiber.
 Legumes in general cause less of a rise in blood glucose than foods like potatoes or almost any sort of wheat-based flour food.

 While refined flours can quickly raise blood sugar levels and lead to “spikes and dips” in energy, chickpea flour is a slower-burning carbohydrate that doesn’t impact glucose levels as substantially, which means it has a lower glycemic load.
-Eating more low-glyecmic foods is a way to naturally reverse diabetes, have more energy and prevent sugar cravings.
+Eating more low-glycemic foods is a way to naturally treat diabetes, have more energy and prevent sugar cravings.

 4. Can Help with Weight Loss

-High-fiber diets are often recommended for weight loss because high-fiber foods are usually low in calories, yet they expand in your intestines, which turns off your body’s hunger signals.
-In essence, foods high in fiber, like chickpeas and other legumes, have a high volume and high nutrient density, yet they’re low in calories — especially when you consider the fact that your body can’t digest carbs from fiber.
+Beans are often recommended for weight loss because they are low in calories, yet they expand in your intestines, which turns off your body’s hunger signals.
+In essence, foods rich in fiber have a high volume and nutrient density, yet they’re low in calories — especially when you consider the fact that your body can’t digest carbs from fiber.

 One way to take advantage of these benefits?
 Try having chickpea flour as part of a high-protein snack that can prevent overeating at the next meal.